 Step by Step - Portuguese Fish Cakes

-The recipe may take an hour and half to make but it makes about 32 Portuguese Fish Cakes.
+The recipe may take an hour and a half to make but it makes about 32 Portuguese Fish Cakes.
 Before you make the fish cakes you will need to soak the salt cod in cold water for 24 hours and change the water 2 to 3 times.
-Keep in the refrigerator over night.
+Keep in the refrigerator overnight.

 1. Peel and cut potatoes in cube size to boil the potatoes.

 5. Boil the potatoes for about 30 to 40 minutes and right before they are done put the cod fish in the pot and reduce heat to cook for about 8 minutes.
 The cod will fall apart and that is when I know it is done.

 6. Remove potatoes and cod and drain the water completely.
 Remove the skin and bones from the fish and mix to together while mashing down to get rid of the water.

 8. Using two tablespoon spoons and shape the fish cakes into a torpedo shape.
 Watch the video for how it’s made.

 We also use chopped shrimp and replace the cod fish which is equally delicious.
 I love mini shrimp cakes just as much as fish cakes.